sedera logo

 How does a Sedera membership work?

-The cost of monthly contributions depends on a member’s chosen Initial Unshareable Amount (IUA), of which there are multiple options to choose from, the prices, and the prices for them can be found on Sedera’s website: the lower a member’s IUA, the higher their monthly contribution.
+The cost of monthly contributions depends on the primary member’s age, the member’s household size, and the member’s chosen Initial Unshareable Amount (IUA), of which there are multiple options to choose from.
+Those prices can be found on Sedera’s website: the lower a member’s IUA, the higher their monthly contribution.

 Members are encouraged to contact Sedera for assistance with the needs process.
 Sedera member advisors assist members with submitting a need, and will advocate on their behalf to keep healthcare costs low for them and the HealthShare community.
 Funds for the community are transferred from members’ medical cost sharing bank accounts to their own bank accounts, and those funds are then used to pay for related medical expenses.

-Sedera’s Expert Second Opinion (ESO) program rewards members who seek out a second opinion on any diagnosis or treatment plan related to non-emergency or elective surgeries by reducing their related IUA by $250.
-Conversely, any member who has non-emergency or elective surgery without utilizing the ESO program will have their sharing for that need capped at 50% of related medical costs.
+Sedera’s Expert Second Opinion (ESO) program rewards members who seek out a second opinion on any diagnosis or treatment plan related to non-emergency or elective surgeries by reducing or waiving their related IUA.
+Conversely, the member may be asked to provide a reason/justification if the ESO program suggests a less invasive surgery/treatment and the Member decides not to change their treatment plan.

 Sedera and pre-existing conditions

-Sedera, like other HealthShares, is mainly designed to handle larger medical expenses, especially those that result from unexpected or unpredictable medical emergencies.
-While they do not initially share members’ pre-existing conditions in the first year of membership, depending on a member’s longevity they may share a portion, or even the totality, of related, eligible expenses.
-After 12 months, they will share a limited amount of medical expenses related to pre-existing conditions (initially $15k, and then $30k after 24 months), and after 37 months, those expenses will be completely shareable.
+Sedera, like other HealthShares, is mainly designed to handle larger medical expenses, especially those that result from unexpected or unpredictable medical illnesses or injuries.
+While they do not initially share members’ pre-existing conditions in the first year of membership, depending on a member’s longevity, they may share a portion or even the totality of related, eligible expenses.
+After 12 months of membership, they will share medical expenses related to pre-existing conditions up to $15,000, and then up to $30,000 after 24 months.
+After 37 months, those expenses will be completely shareable.

 These numbers are a bit different for Team memberships.
-After one year of membership, a member enrolled with a team may initially share $25k, and then $50k after 24 months, and after 37 months there are no sharing restrictions.
+After one year of membership, a member enrolled with a Team may initially share up to $25,000 in eligible expenses, with an increase of expenses shared up to $50,000 after 24 months.
+After 37 months, there are no sharing restrictions.

 For prospective members with long-term concerns about sharing expenses related to pre-existing conditions, this may be a key consideration.